turingcompl33t/turingcompl33t.github.io/_posts/2022-3-16-Containers-On-AWS.md

 Lightsail provides some additional flexibility that is missing from AppRunner.
 Specifically, Lightsail Containers supports multi-container deployments wherein we want to deploy a set of heterogenous container images at the same time.
 This is a scenario that might be commonly seen in microservice architectures.

-Lightsail improves on the shortcomings of AppRunner in some ways.
+**Conclusion** Lightsail improves on the shortcomings of AppRunner in some ways.
 The service abstraction allows us to scale our deployment beyond individual containers, which is likely a critical aspect in many production deployments.
 However, it falls at an awkward spot on the container deployment offering spectrum.
 For development I would use AppRunner over Lightsail Containers, while for anything more mature than development I would default to ECS (see [below](#ecs)).
 For this reason, I am not convinced of the utility of Lightsail in container deployments.

 ### Lambda